Otus-DevOps-2019-11/lukinpvl_infra/README.md

 # homework #5 - packer-base

-created packer template for puma appliaction how to use:
+Created packer template for puma appliaction how to use:
 	1) start config_scripts/create-reddit-vm.sh to deploy puma application
 	2) check it on EXTERNAL_IP:9292